Fixed Dental Bridges in Mexico

 These are all very important reasons to get a dental bridge if needed.

-The three main types of dental bridges are:
+Three main types of dental bridges

 · Traditional bridges involve creating a crown for the tooth or implant on either side of the missing tooth, with a pontic in between.
 Traditional bridges are the most common type of bridge and are made of either porcelain fused to metal or ceramics.